How to practice music and memorize music

 Daily practice is a cornerstone of steady progress.
-You'll get much more out of your practice if you practice every day.
-An occasional day won't hurt, but be careful about skipping days.
+You'll get much more out of music study if you practice every day.

-Many people under estimate the value of daily commitment, so they skip days without too much concern.
+Many people under estimate the value of daily commitment so they skip days without too much concern.
 They usually do so with the good intention of doubling-up the following day.
-But one skip often leads to another.
-If a student skip a few days, this can lead to pledges of catching up with one or more marathon sessions on the weekend.
+But one skipped practice session often leads to another.
+If a student skips a few days, this can lead to pledges of catching up with one or more marathon sessions on the weekend.
 But most 'make up' promises are destined to be broken, especially when a backlog of

 deferred practice comes due.

 Unfortunately, these make-up sessions seldom materialize.
 And when they do, often they're counterproductive.
 Practice should contain some hard work and diligent repetition, but it should should also be fun.

 Long marathon sessions usually cause mental and physical fatigue which can initiate a downward spiral, leaving you tired, frustrated and probably with little to show for your efforts.
 Often there's little fun and little accomplishment.
 A regular reliance on marathon sessions may easily take the joy out of music, and lead to a bad attitude toward practice—practice which might well be enjoyed when spread out appropriately.